joh-fischer/pytorch-vision/README.md

 ## Results

 Results of some trainings on `CIFAR10`.
-Each model is trained with AdamW optimizer, a batch size of 128, and a learning rate scheduler with linear warmup and cosine schedule.
+Each model is trained with AdamW optimizer for 60 epochs using a cosine decay learning rate scheduler and 10 epochs linear warm-up.
 Please note, that the reported accuracies are far from what is possible with those models.
 I just trained them for a couple of epochs and didn't finetune them at all. ;)

 |                           Paper                            |          Code           |  Params   | Accuracy |